FatimatuzzahroMutmainnah/FatimatuzzahroMutmainnah/README.md

 ###

-<p align="left">I'm from Institute Technology Sepuluh Nopember taking Business Statistics 🧚‍♀️~~<br>This is repository that i have created to showcase my skills, share some of my projects, and track my progress in Data Analytics.<br><br>- 📚 I'm currently learning python and visualization<br>- ⚡Looking for opportunity in Data Analytics</p>
+<p align="left">I'm from Institute Technology Sepuluh Nopember taking Business Statistics 🧚‍♀️~~<br>This is repository that i have created to showcase my skills, share some of my projects, and track my progress in Data Analytics.<br><br>- 📚 I'm currently learning python and visualization<br>- ⚡Looking for opportunity in Data Analytics<br>- 🚀 Visit my portfolio</p>

 ###